 ARTICLE V – NOMINATION AND ELECTION

 C) The names of the candidate(s) nominated for Secretary/Treasurer shall be arranged on a ballot in alphabetical order.
 Candidates for other positions will be listed alphabetically next to their proposed office.

-D) Regional Directors shall be elected for each region in 1981.
-Thereafter, even numbered regions shall elect their directors on even numbered years prior to the annual business meeting.
-Odd numbered regions shall do likewise on odd numbered years.
-Regional Directors shall be limited to two consecutive terms.
+D) As to Region Directors, even-numbered regions shall elect their Directors on even-numbered years prior to the annual business meeting.
+Odd-numbered regions shall do likewise on odd-numbered years.
+The term of Region Directors shall be limited to two (2) consecutive two (2) year terms.

-E) The election of Vice-President and Secretary/Treasurer shall take place during the annual meeting at such time as designated by the Board of Directors.
-The Region Directors, Allied Partner Director, and Past President Director will be ratified at the annual meeting of the Association for their respective terms as set forth in Article IV, A) hereinabove, or until their successors are duly elected and qualified.
+E) The election of Secretary/Treasurer shall take place during the Annual Meeting at such time as designated by the Board of Directors.
+The Region Directors, Allied Partner Director, and Past President Director will be ratified at the Annual Meeting of the Association for their respective terms as set forth in Article IV, A) hereinabove, or until their successors are duly elected and qualified.

 ARTICLE VI – MEETINGS OF THE ASSOCIATION

-A) The time and place of any regular meeting and of the annual meetings shall be determined by the officers of the Association.
-At least thirty (30) days’ notice via mail and electronic means shall be given to the membership.
+A) The time and place of any Annual Meeting or specially called meeting shall be determined by the Board of Directors of the Association.
+At least thirty (30) days’ notice via mail and electronic means shall be given to the membership for meetings of members.

-D) Twenty (20) percent of the voting members in good standing shall constitute a quorum at any meeting.
+D) Ten (10) percent of the voting members in good standing shall constitute a quorum at any meeting of members.

 E) The proceedings of all meetings of the Association shall be governed by and conducted in accordance with the latest edition of ROBERT’S RULES OF ORDER NEWLY REVISED in all cases in which they are not inconsistent with these Bylaws and any special rules of order, which the Association may adopt.

 ARTICLE VII – ETHICS